Owen Miller Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to give up 80 home runs (one per game), the least in the league.
+- Cubs pitchers combine to give up 81 home runs (one per game), the first-fewest in baseball.

-- The Cubs are sending Steele (9-2) to the mound for his 16th start of the season as he aims for his 10th win.
-He is 9-2 with a 2.43 ERA and 76 strikeouts in 85 1/3 innings pitched.
+- Stroman (9-6) is going for his 10th win when he takes the mound for the Cubs in his 19th start of the season.
+He's put together a 2.76 ERA in 107 2/3 innings pitched, with 92 strikeouts.

-- His most recent appearance came on Friday against the Cleveland Guardians, when the left-hander tossed 6 1/3 scoreless innings while allowing three hits.
+- The right-hander's last time out was on Saturday against the Cleveland Guardians, when he went 5 2/3 innings, surrendering five earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.